DanielleRaine/Equitable-AI-for-Dermatology-VIR_AJL_Team-Dermaplane/README.md

    ```bash
    jupyter notebook
    ```
-   Then, navigate to the desired `.ipynb` file in your browser.
+2. Open the relevant .ipynb file in your browser and run all cells.
+(Or run in Google Colab / local environment as desired.)

 ## **🏗️ Project Overview**